IreneLin988/pldm-firmwareupdate-tool/README.md

 ### Binary Generation:
 It skillfully crafts a binary representation of the package header, optimized for firmware applications.

+### Checksum Calculation:
+To ensure the integrity of the data, a checksum is calculated for the entire package header and subsequently appended to the pldm_update_header.bin file.

 ### Payload Integration:
 Upon detecting an image_payload.bin, the utility effortlessly incorporates its content to the resulting binary header.

-### Checksum Calculation:
-To ensure the integrity of the data, a checksum is calculated for the entire package header and subsequently appended to the PLDM_FW_PKG_Header.bin file.

 ## How to Use
 1. Place your PLDM.json and optionally, image_payload.bin, in the project's directory.